 Is there anyone among us, even among the most confident of people, who has not at some point been plagued by self-doubt?
 And then, how many of us are actually self-confident?
 Insecurity is arguably today's norm.
-As someone said to me the other day: "I am certain of only one thing - that I'm not sure..."
+One can even argue that 9/11 ushered in a new age of uncertainty and unpredictability.

 Of course, to have doubt for a short period of time is natural.
 But when doubt persists, it is something else altogether.
 Then, we are overwhelmed by a gnawing feeling that we don't have the tools or the strength to go forward with confidence in our lives.
 This growing feeling can lead us to hesitate at every step.
-It can take the form of persistent indecision which, with time, becomes a deep, silent paralysis.
+It can take the form of perpetual indecision which, with time, becomes a deep paralysis.
 Over an extended period, doubt becomes a debilitating poison that can paralyze us from making commitments.
-It can affect our every move and choice.
+It becomes an all pervasive cancer that affects our every move and choice.